Find out about types of anchor, rules and regulations and how to safely use an anchor.

 If you are operating in unprotected waters (outside the waters contained by any breakwater or in any lake, river or estuary other than the waters of Cambridge Gulf or Lake Argyle) you must carry an efficient anchor and line.

-The anchor must be of a type that will hold in all seabed conditions and with enough line to suit the depths in which you usually operate.
+The anchor must hold in all seabed conditions and have enough line to suit the depths in which you usually operate.

 There are 2 types of anchor cables:

 - All chain